harmonoid/harmonoid/README.md

 Checkout [project structure](https://github.com/alexmercerind/harmonoid#-project) to get started.
 You may also join our [Discord Server](https://discord.gg/ZG7Pj9SREG).
 New Flutter developers are also welcomed.

 The plan of project is to bring the best, cross platform music experience for all users.
-Fork the project today & add your features.
-We are actively looking for contributors.
 If you decide to contribute, add yourself to the about page of the app.

 ## ✅ Features